RIAPS/riaps.github.io/models.md

-## Application Development
+## Application Model and Deployment Files Tutorial

 In RIAPS, applications consists of components (written as Python modules or compiled into C++ shared libraries), additional libraries the application needs, and descriptions of the application architecture and how it should be deployed on a network or RIAPS nodes.
 Applications are described using a model file (.riaps) that define component port types (and, implicitly, connections among those ports), the messages passed between or within components, and how the components are utilized to create actors.
 The deployment model (.deplo) defines the expected configuration of the application on a specific network setup.

 ### Application Model File (.riaps)